 Ovako works actively with its customers, suppliers and other stakeholders to reduce the overall environmental impact of its products, throughout their lifecycle.
 It also partners with trade organizations like Jernkontoret to achieve the industry’s shared vision of a sustainable steel industry in the long term.

 Worldsteel’s Sustainable Development Charter

-Ovako has signed the worldsteel's Sustainable Development Charter, which means we support the sustainable development policy established in 2002 by World Steel Association.
-Read more about the commitment here.
+Ovako is a signatory to Worldsteel’s Sustainable Development Charter, which means we support the sustainable development policy established by the Worldsteel Association in 2009, and most recently updated in 2015, to meet the UN’s 17 sustainable development goals.
+Read more about this commitment here.

 Read more about Ovako environment work